AntonioFasano/BloomR/src/bloomr.beta.md

 Details
 -------
 `.br.is.con` checks for the validity of a connection token.
-`.br.types` is a character vector with security types suitable as an argument for `br.bulk*` functions.
+`.br.types` is a character vector with security types suitable as an argument for BloomR multi-ticker  functions.
 `.br.check.type` checks if a type matches `.br.types`.
 `.br.cuttype` cuts trailing security type from character vector.
-`.br.jar()` returns the path to the blpapi*.jar
+`.br.jar()` returns the path to the blpapi*.jar `.br.session` object storing BloomR session information.